moonwave99/waffel/docs/homepage/data/pages/philosophy.md

 On the sixth day God created [Frontpage](http://en.wikipedia.org/wiki/Microsoft_FrontPage), and that was bad.
 I don't know how many of you had their first contact with content management via the aforementioned program, still you can have a clue of the outcome by looking at the interface screenshots and the vendor name.
 You had to write raw HTML, and upload the outcome to your website via FTP.
 And the only way of using "templates" (i.e. reused chunks of code) was delegated to [`<framesets>`](http://en.wikipedia.org/wiki/Framing_%28World_Wide_Web%29).

-Then the online **CMS**s came: a jungle of dropdowns and buttons, that allowed secretaries to paste documents written in Word into a TinyMCE WYSIWIG textarea, that wrecked your valid HTML delivery intentions.
+Then the online **CMS** came: a jungle of dropdowns and buttons, that allowed secretaries to paste documents written in Word into a TinyMCE WYSIWIG textarea, that wrecked your valid HTML delivery intentions.

 (_disclaimer_: nothing against mighty TinyMCE, I even [wrote a plugin for that](http://moonwave99.github.io/TinyMCELatexPlugin/) back then!)